Bettman says Isles fans owe Wang gratitude

-NHL commissioner Gary Bettman had lots of praise for the current Islanders ownership in making Wednesday’s Belmont Park arena announcement a reality.
+NHL commissioner Gary Bettman had a lot of praise for the current Islanders ownership in making Wednesday’s Belmont Park arena announcement a reality.
 Bettman also made sure to mention the previous Isles owner, whose similar goal of building a new facility on Long Island never came to fruition.

 “Charles Wang had a clear vision for the Islanders,” Bettman told Newsday.
 “Nobody should take anything away from Charles, because frankly, the Islanders wouldn’t be here if it wasn’t for Charles.
 Charles tried mightily for more than a decade to build an arena and a complex for this team.
 But the fact he had the foresight to hand this franchise off to Scott Malkin and his partners is consistent with Charles’ vision that the team is important to Long Island and important to him.”